 As you walk from your car to the front door, inspect the path to ensure nothing in your potential buyers’ line of vision could give them second thoughts.
 Remove all stray debris, trash bags, or unfinished projects; touch up paint with drips, chips, or scratches; and patch up or replace a dirty or torn welcome mat and/or cracked concrete and flooring.
 Inspect and test the doorbell and doorknocker for damaged or any signs it may be malfunctioning.

-Bonus: Keep buyers’ excitement going with these tips for an elegant entryway
+Bonus: Give buyers’ excitement more runway with these elegant entryway tips

 Once a potential buyer has made it into the property, set the tone for the interior with an elegant entryway that helps them imagine themselves living there.
 If there is a hallway or stairwell at the front of the residence, make sure the following apply: